laravel/docs/migrations.md

         $table->foreignId('user_id')->constrained();
     });

-The `foreignId` method creates an `UNSIGNED BIGINT` equivalent column, while the `constrained` method will use conventions to determine the table and column name being referenced.
-If your table name does not match Laravel's conventions, you may specify the table name and index name by passing them as arguments to the `constrained` method:
+The `foreignId` method creates an `UNSIGNED BIGINT` equivalent column, while the `constrained` method will use conventions to determine the table and column being referenced.
+If your table name does not match Laravel's conventions, you may manually provide it to the `constrained` method.
+In addition, the name that should be assigned to the generated index may be specified as well:

     Schema::table('posts', function (Blueprint $table) {
         $table->foreignId('user_id')->constrained(